Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 So far all the results sets we have created have been private results, meaning they are only visible to signed in users.

-This will give you three options.
-Select Un-Listed Results.
-This will create a public URL link to view results but this link will not be posted on the Zone4 homepage.
-Do not select Public because this will display results on the zone4.ca homepage.
+This will give you three options for Results Visibility.
+Select Un-Listed.
+This will create a public URL link where the results are visible but this link will not be posted on the Zone4 homepage.
+Do not select Public because this will display results on the Zone4 homepage.

 Next we will go to the Timing page.
 This is where you will spend most of your time during a race since it will give you the most information about what is happening on course and help you keep track of racers during your race.